Right Time for FinTech Revolution in India to Achieve Financial Empowerment

 The PM also shared his views on economic drivers needed for the fintech revolution and people’s participation in the financial sector.
 He said, “Financial inclusion is the driver of the fintech revolution.
 Fintech rests on four pillars: Income, insurance, investments, and institutional credits.
 When income grows, investment becomes possible.
 Insurance coverage enables investments and greater risk-taking ability.
 Institutional credit gives wings to expansion, and we have worked on every pillar.
 When all these factors come together, you find so many more people participating in the financial sector.
 The large base becomes the perfect springboard for fintech innovations.
 The fintech industry is innovating to enhance access to finance and the formal credit system for every Indian in the country.
 Now, it is time to convert fintech initiatives into a fintech revolution.”

-On using technology to achieve financial inclusion goals in India, the PM emphasizes digital transactions with unified payment interface (UPI) like technologies.
+Leveraging the latest technology to achieve financial inclusion goals in India, the PM emphasizes digital transactions with unified payment interface (UPI) technologies.
 “Technology is bringing a big shift in the world of finance, and last year, mobile payments exceeded ATM cash withdrawals for the first time in India.
 Fully digital banks sans any physical branch offices are already a reality and may become a common-place in less than a decade,” he added.

 • Universalized bank accounts

-• Trust and responsibility to secure people interest
+• Trust and responsibility to secure people’s interest

 • Access to finance and the formal credit system